 Some services are not listed in the MBS because they are regarded as forming part of a consultation or they attract benefits on an attendance basis.
-Some of these services are identified in the indexes to this book with an ().

 G.14.3.
 CONSULTATION AND PROCEDURES RENDERED AT THE ONE ATTENDANCE

 Where, during a single attendance, a consultation (under Category 1 of the MBS) and another medical service (under any other Category of the Schedule) occur, benefits are payable subject to certain exceptions, for both the consultation and the other service.
 Benefits are not payable for the consultation in addition to an item rendered on the same occasion where the item is qualified by words such as "each attendance", "attendance at which", "including associated attendances/consultations", and all items in Group T6 and T9.
 In the case of radiotherapy treatment (Group T2 of Category 3) benefits are payable for both the radiotherapy and an initial referred consultation.